canonical/charmed-openstack-upgrader/docs/how-to/plan-upgrade.rst

 - Those specific filters are mutually exclusive, meaning that it's not possible to use them together.
-- Since **hypervisors** comprise a subset of **data-plane** components, it is also necessary to complete the upgrade of the **control-plane** components before the **hypervisors** can be upgraded.
+- Since **hypervisors** are part of the **data-plane**, they won't be upgraded unless the **control-plane** has already been upgraded.
-- By default, if non-empty hypervisor are identified, they are going to be excluded from the planning and a warning message will show.
+- By default, if non-empty hypervisor are identified, they are going to be excluded from the planning and a warning message will be shown.
 See the `Plan for non-empty hypervisors`_ section for instructions on how to include them.

 Plan for non-empty hypervisors
 ------------------------------

-If it's necessary to plan for non-empty hypervisors, use the `--force` command.
+If it's necessary to plan for non-empty hypervisors, use the `--force` option.
 For example:

 .. code:: bash

-    # plan for data-plane applications using all hypervisors
+    # plan for all data-plane applications, including hypervisors currently running instances
     cou plan data-plane --force

-    # plan for all hypervisors
+    # plan for all hypervisors, even if they are hosting running instances
     cou plan hypervisors --force

-    # plan for hypervisors from machines 0 and 1
+    # plan for hypervisors on machines 0 and 1, even if they are hosting running instances
     cou plan hypervisors --machine "0, 1" --force

-    # plan for all hypervisors that are in zone-1
+    # plan for all hypervisors that are in zone-1, even if they are hosting running instances
     cou plan hypervisors --availability-zone=zone-1 --force